Every year, thousands of people, majority women and girls, fall into the hands of traffickers, in their own countries and abroad.

 Human trafficking, under articles 250 to 272 of the Rwanda penal code, is punishable with a sentence between seven and ten years and fine of Rwf5 million to Rwf10 million.

-If it is done at the international level, the sentence ranges between ten and 15 years and a fine of Rwf10 million to Rwf20 million.
+If it is committed at the international level, the sentence ranges between ten and 15 years and a fine of Rwf10 million to Rwf20 million.

 On the regional level, under the framework of cross-border cooperation, operation Usalama is conducted every year – for the past for years – in all Eastern and Southern countries under their umbrella organizations EAPCCO and SARPCCO, respectively, partly to fight human trafficking.

-This year’s two-day operation conducted concurrently in about 30 EAPCCO and SARPCCO member countries including Rwanda, started on October 4.
+For example, in 2017, a two-day operation was conducted concurrently in about 30 EAPCCO and SARPCCO member countries including Rwanda.